mllite/sklearn2sql-demo/notebooks/database_limitations.md

 sklearn2sql internally generates partially random temporary tables names and tries to avoid When sklearn2sql development started, Oracle did not support table names with more than 30 chars.
 Seems to be correcetd in oracle 18.
 GOOD.

-## Identifier name case sensitivity
+## Identifier Name Case Sensitivity

 Upper case of lower case forced by the database can be a source of lookup errors.
 Database vendors : Naming objects is a user freedom.
 Please get rid of this too 1900's feature !!!!